Shower Remodel Process To Prevent Leaks & Other Issues

-We are known for having the best shower remodels in Phoenix because of our expertise, being meticulous & not skipping any steps.
+We are known for having the best shower remodels in Phoenix because of our expertise, being meticulous, & not skipping steps.

-Here is a step-by-step breakdown on the PROPER way to build a tiled shower from one of our projects:
+Here is a step-by-step breakdown on the proper way to build a tile shower from one of our projects: